I've always thought of Devizes (a town I'm very fond of, having lived there for seventeen years) as being in the middle of nowhere.

 Hillworth House, built in 1832 and remodelled in 1841, they turned into flats (which were subsequently sold).

-The park, which remains the property of the local council, has recently been through a £1.9 million development project, aided by the Heritage Lottery Fund,
+The park, which remains the property of the local council, has been through a £1.9 million development project, aided by the Heritage Lottery Fund, and wass looking very smart with its new play equipment at the time of my visit.

 Fortunately, following protests, they eventually saw sense, and the adjoining redundant cinema was demolished instead.